danielbanko/danielbanko.github.io/README.md

 In my free time I enjoy volunteering as a math tutor at a local youth center in DC and singing bass in the [National Cathedral Choral Society](http://www.cathedralchoralsociety.org/chorus).

-Feel free to download my [CV](https://www.dropbox.com/s/rok02wsilwfyr9w/dbankoResume.docx?dl=0) and follow my [GitHub page](https://github.com/danielbanko) to keep up with my coding projects..
+Feel free to download my [CV](https://www.dropbox.com/s/rok02wsilwfyr9w/dbankoResume.docx?dl=0) and follow my [GitHub page](https://github.com/danielbanko) to keep up with my coding projects.

 For any inquiries, please email <a href="mailto:daniel.bankoferran@gmail.com?" target="_top">daniel.bankoferran@gmail.com</a>.